86th Street (Manhattan): Transportation

+Until the 1950s, the Second Avenue and Third Avenue elevated lines served 86th Street on the East Side.

 The New York Central Railroad's 86th Street station previously existed on Park Avenue, which now carries the Park Avenue main line of the Metro-North Railroad.
 The station opened in 1876.
 The station was last listed on the May 20, 1901 timetable and was left off the June 23, 1901 timetable.
 An emergency exit is the only vestige of the station's existence.